dmatscheko/metacompiler/README.md

   <summary>Click to expand!</summary>

 ```
-"aEBNF of aEBNF as text"
+"a-EBNF of a-EBNF as text"
 <~~
 var names = [];
 function getNameIdx(name) {